ShaneSCalder/BNB_Hackathon_DeSco_Track_Challenge5/Contracts/Video_MerkleTree_Contracts/readme.md

 ### Deployment

-- Deploy the generated Solidity contract to the Binance Smart Chain using your preferred development environment (e.g., Truffle or Hardhat).
+- Deploy the generated Solidity contract to the Binance Smart Chain using your preferred development environment (e.g., Remix Truffle or Hardhat).

 ## Notes